-Ownership of subject inventions is governed pursuant to the authorities listed below.
+Ownership of subject inventions is governed pursuant to the authorities listed below:

-- Domestic Small Businesses, Educational Institutions, and Nonprofits: Under the Bayh-Dole Act (35 U.S.C. § 200 et seq.), domestic small businesses, educational institutions, and nonprofits may elect to retain title to their subject inventions. - All other parties: The Federal Non-Nuclear Energy Act of 1974, 42.
+Domestic Small Businesses, Educational Institutions, and Nonprofits: Under the Bayh-Dole Act (35 U.S.C. § 200 et seq.), domestic small businesses, educational institutions, and nonprofits may elect to retain title to their subject inventions;

+- All other parties: The federal Non-Nuclear Energy Act of 1974, 42.
 U.S.C.
-5908, provides that the Government obtains title to new inventions unless a waiver is granted (see below). - Class Patent Waiver:
+5908, provides that the Government obtains title to new inventions unless a waiver is granted (see below); - Class Patent Waiver:

 DOE has issued a class waiver that applies to this FOA.
 Under this class waiver, domestic large businesses may elect title to their subject inventions similar to the right provided to the domestic small businesses, educational institutions, and nonprofits by law.
-In order to avail itself of the class waiver, a domestic large business must agree that any products embodying or produced through the use of a subject invention first created or reduced to practice under this program will be substantially manufactured in the United States, unless DOE agrees that the commitments proposed in the U.S. Manufacturing Plan (Topic Areas 2 and 3 only) are sufficient.
+In order to avail itself of the class waiver, a domestic large business must agree that any products embodying or produced through the use of a subject invention first created or reduced to practice under this program will be substantially manufactured in the United States, unless DOE agrees that the commitments proposed in the U.S. Manufacturing Plan are sufficient.

-Advance and Identified Waivers: Applicants may request a patent waiver that will cover subject inventions that may be invented under the award, in advance of or within 30 days after the effective date of the award.
+• Advance and Identified Waivers: Applicants may request a patent waiver that will cover subject inventions that may be invented under the award, in advance of or within 30 days after the effective date of the award.
 Even if an advance waiver is not requested or the request is denied, the recipient will have a continuing right under the award to request a waiver for identified inventions, i.e., individual subject inventions that are disclosed to EERE within the timeframes set forth in the award's intellectual property terms and conditions.
-Any patent waiver that may be granted is subject to certain terms and conditions in 10 CFR 784.
+Any patent waiver that may be granted is subject to certain terms and conditions in 10 CFR 784; and

-• Determination of Exceptional Circumstances (DEC): For Topic Area 2 and 3, each applicant is required to submit a U.S. Manufacturing Plan as part of its application.
+Each applicant is required to submit a U.S. Manufacturing Plan as part of its application.
 If selected, the U.S. Manufacturing Plan shall be incorporated into the award terms and conditions for domestic small businesses and nonprofit organizations.
 DOE has determined that exceptional circumstances exist that warrants the modification of the standard patent rights clause for small businesses and non-profit awardees under Bayh-Dole to the extent necessary to implement and enforce the U.S. Manufacturing Plan.
-For example, the commitments and enforcement of a U.S. Manufacturing Plan may be tied to subject inventions.
 Any Bayh-Dole entity (domestic small business or nonprofit organization) affected by this DEC has the right to appeal it.